United Nations, United States, and Gaza

 difficult to solve.

-the bombing and starvation and thus the resolution failed.
-After 4 more
+continue the bombing and starvation and thus the resolution failed.
+After 4

-months, the United States finally agreed with the rest of the world to put some
+more months, the United States finally agreed with the rest of the world to put

-flew to Israel to be praised for being the last leader to criticize Israel.
-He criticized
+Trump flew to Israel to be praised for being the last leader to criticize

 to kill the negotiators in Qatar, proving that Israel would continue its